zongAugust/CMIA/README.md

 After downloading, preprocess the datasets using the Python scripts:

 1. Run `splitdata.py` to split the data into shadow and target datasets.
-2. Re-index the user IDs in the target dataset starting from 0 by running `reidx.py`.
-3. Run `prepareattackdata.py` on the shadow and target datasets to generate the attack dataset and the test dataset, respectively.
+2. Run `prepareattackdata.py` on the shadow and target datasets to generate the attack dataset and the test dataset, respectively.

 # Training the Recommendation Models